North American Meat Processors Association

+The U.S. Department of Agriculture's numbering system for cuts of meat, part of the Institutional Meat Purchase Specifications, is often called the NAMP, IMPS/NAMP, or IMPS numbering system.

 History

 The North American Meat Processors Association was founded in and was headquartered in Reston, Virginia.
 NAMP was concerned with meat industry issues including nutrition, safety and hygiene, government and regulatory affairs, and standardization.
 NAMP was best known for their annual "Buyer's Guide", intended for butchers and commercial meat purchasers, which was a recognized reference for cutting and grading meat.
 NAMP also maintained a standard numbering system for cuts of meat.

 Primary membership was limited to firms actively involved in processing meat, including poultry, seafood, and game.
 Associate membership was available to suppliers to meat processors.
 Its Executive Director was Phil Kimball.
 The Executive Committee included John DeBenedetti, Chairman of Del Monte Meat Company (U.S.); Brent Cator, President of Cardinal Meat Specialists.
 Ltd (Canada); Mark Shuket, Vice President of Old World Provisions (U.S.); Michael Strauss, Treasurer of Colorado Boxed Beef Company (U.S.) and Gary Malenke, Assistant Treasurer of Sioux-Preme Pork Products (U.S.).